Use domain names to access servicesEstimated reading time: 3 minutes

-Docker has a transport-layer load balancer, also know as an L4 load balancer.
-This allows you to access your services independently of the node they are running.
+Docker has a transport-layer load balancer, also known as an L4 load balancer.
+This allows you to access your services independently of the node where they are running.

 In this example, the wordpress service is being served on port 8080.
 Users can access wordpress using the IP address of any node in the cluster and port 8080.
 If wordpress is not running in that node, the request is redirected to a node that is.

 UCP extends this and provides an HTTP routing mesh for application-layer load balancing.
 This allows you to access services with HTTP and HTTPS endpoints using a domain name instead of an IP.

 In this example, the Wordpress service listens on port 8080 and is attached to

 ucp-hrm network.
 There’s also a DNS entry mapping